QTIM-Lab/CorisDB_Curation/Schemes/AXISPACS/axispacs/README.md

 Use this script like a jupyter notebook (not to be run all at once but methodically line by line):
 `/scratch90/QTIM/Active/23-0284/EHR/CorisDB_Curation/Schemes/AXISPACS/clean_up.py`

+## SOClassUID Description
+Add this as it is not in the dicoms themselves:
+`/scratch90/QTIM/Active/23-0284/EHR/CorisDB_Curation/Schemes/add_sopclass_description.py`

+We need to do this for dicom files so that we aren't dealing with things like `1.2.840.10008.5.1.4.1.1.77.1.5.1` but rather `Ophthalmic Photography 8 Bit Image Storage`

 ## Image Classifications
 > `/scratch90/QTIM/Active/23-0284/EHR/AXISPACS`